-  The line’s first of three 298-passenger yachts will launch in 2019, with suites up to 1,485 square feet.
+The line’s first of three 298-passenger yachts will launch in 2019, with suites up to 1,114 square feet.
 The team is working on linking support for the land and sea products.
-Composto notes that The Ritz-Carlton Yacht Collection is training the district sales representatives of Marriott International local sales organizations to become familiar with the yachting product, as well as reaching out to cruise agent specialists who may not be in that network.
+Composto notes that The Ritz-Carlton Yacht Collection is training the global sales organization of Marriott International Luxury Brands to become familiar with the yachting product, as well as reaching out to cruise agent specialists who may not be in that network.

 She says that The Ritz-Carlton’s signature service will help set the yachting product apart.

-“Nobody can duplicate The Ritz-Carlton’s service, with ladies and gentlemen serving ladies and gentlemen,” she said.
+“Nobody can duplicate The Ritz-Carlton’s service, with ladies and gentlemen serving ladies and gentlemen,” Composto said.